Hudepohl Brewing Company

-The Hudepohl Brewing Company brewed golden lager, dark lager, seasonal bock beer and several regional styles of lager in the Over-the-Rhine neighbourhood of Cincinnati, Ohio.
-The brewery later relocated to the shuttered Herman Leckman Brewing Company in Queensgate.
+The Hudepohl Brewing Company is an abandoned brewery complex in Cincinnati, Ohio.
+It was initially located in the Over-the-Rhine neighborhood and later relocated to the Herman Leckman Brewing Company in the Queensgate neighborhood.
 Hudepohl vacated the factory in 1987 when it merged with the Schoenling Brewing Company.

 Koehler Brewing Company